 Registered Disability Savings Plan

-The CRA's publications and personalized correspondence are available in braille, large print, e-text, or MP3 for those who have a visual impairment.
-Find more information, go to Order alternate formats for persons with disabilities or call 1-800-959-8281.
+The CRA's publications and personalized correspondence are available in braille, large print, e-text and MP3.
+For more information, go to Order alternate formats for persons with disabilities or call 1-800-959-8281.

 Table of Contents